Tyler Stephenson Player Props: Reds vs. Rays

-The Cincinnati Reds and Tyler Stephenson, who went 1-for-4 with an RBI last time in action, battle Taj Bradley and the Tampa Bay Rays at Great American Ball Park, Tuesday at 6:40 PM ET.
+The Cincinnati Reds, including Tyler Stephenson (hitting .188 in his past 10 games, with five walks and seven RBI), take on starting pitcher Drew Rasmussen and the Tampa Bay Rays at Great American Ball Park, Wednesday at 12:35 PM ET.

 Tyler Stephenson Game Info & Props vs. the Rays